 You may ask, why create another queue?
 Why not just put the archive action in the rep signature queues?

-The answer is it pays dividends to plan your workflow by asking, what parts are different for each "type" and what parts are the same?
+The answer is this: it pays dividends to plan your workflow by asking, what parts are different for each "type" and what parts are the same.
 The "different" parts are the rep signature.
-The "same" parts are adding a company logo and what we do with the result, in this case, "archive to folder".
+The "same" parts add a company logo and what we do with the result, in this case, "archive to folder".

-You know that in 3 months there's going to be a system change and you'll be doing something else!
+You know that in 3 months there will be a system change and you'll be doing something else!
 Maybe you'll want to run a program to submit it to the document storage or send it via email.
 So, put the "same" element in one place and make it easy on yourself.

 This is also the reason I did not suggest putting the company logo watermark with the rep signature.
 You know that's going to change at some point as well when someone improves it "just a little bit".
 Again, having an identical operation repeated many times is not a time saver, it's an opportunity to hunt down and fix things.